Church of England 'regret' over suicide of falsely accused priest

 - Published

-The Church of England has expressed "deep regret and sorrow" over a mishandled inquiry into a gay priest who killed himself after false child abuse allegations.
+The Church of England has expressed "deep regret and sorrow" over a mishandled inquiry into a priest who killed himself after false child abuse allegations.

 Father Alan Griffin, 78, who died last November, spent a year under scrutiny without ever hearing the claims.